charlielobster/CUDA_NekRS/README.md

     https://ubuntu.com/tutorials/create-a-usb-stick-on-windows

 3) From your BIOS, boot from the USB drive and install to the target drive

      Leave the "Install latest Graphics and Wifi hardware drivers" unclicked during the install.

-     I experienced errors replacing Ubuntu's proprietary GPU drivers so that it would sync up with the CUDA Toolkit libraries.

-     There is fix out there for that issue, but not in this Readme.
+     I experienced errors replacing Ubuntu's proprietary GPU drivers.
+This is required to sync up with the latest CUDA Toolkit libraries.
+There is a shell fix out there for that issue, but not in this Readme.

-Now install CUDA Toolkit, drivers, and related development tools, taken from these links:
+Second, install CUDA Toolkit, drivers, and related development tools, taken from these links:

 https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=24.04&target_type=deb_local